The National (TV program): Journalist staff

-Other personalities who have anchored The National as weekend or substitute anchors include George McLean, Alison Smith, Wendy Mesley, Diana Swain, Carole MacNeil, Mark Kelley, Brian Stewart, Ian Hanomansing, Heather Hiscox, Asha Tomlinson, and Evan Solomon.
+Other personalities who have anchored The National as weekend or substitute anchors include George McLean, George Finstad, Alison Smith, Wendy Mesley, Diana Swain, Carole MacNeil, Mark Kelley, Brian Stewart, Ian Hanomansing, Heather Hiscox, Asha Tomlinson, and Evan Solomon.
 In 1974, Jan Tennant became the first woman to anchor the programme.

 Commentators and panels

 The National features a number of recurring discussion and commentary segments: